 Reading the Bible one book at a time is another legitimate approach to reading scripture, and one that should be commended to all the faithful.
 However, following the Daily Readings of the RCL will immerse you within the cycles of stories and celebrations of the church year.
 It can also help you see new thematic connections between different parts of the Bible.
 The experience of Sunday worship may become more meaningful as you will have spent time both preparing for and reflecting on the themes that will appear in the readings, hymns and preaching.

 The cycle of Daily Readings is anchored in the texts the RCL appoints for Sunday.
-If your local church uses the RCL, the readings you hear there will likely be the exact same readings that appear on Sunday at dailyLectio.net (—though see the important exception in the question and answer below).
+If your local church uses the RCL, the readings you hear there will likely be the exact same readings that appear on Sunday at dailyLectio.net.
 Throughout the rest of the week, passages from the Daily Readings relate to those Sunday readings: passages appearing on Thursday through Saturday help prepare for Sunday, while passages appearing on Monday through Wednesday reflect back on the prior Sunday.

-Sunday typically includes four passages, one from the Old Testament, one from the Psalms, one from the New Testament material apart from the gospels (the epistles, the Acts of the Apostles, or Revelation), and a passage from one of the gospels.
-On days away from Sunday, three readings are included.
+On days apart from Sunday, three readings are included.
 Each day starts with a psalm, one repeated on Monday through Wednesday and a different one repeated Thursday through Saturday.
 The latter psalm is the one you will hear or recite in church on Sunday.
 A reading from the Old Testament follows the psalm.
-Finally there is a reading from the New Testament: a passage from one of the gospels on Saturday and Wednesday, and a passage from elsewhere in the New Testament (typically an epistle) on other weekdays.
+Finally there is a reading from the New Testament: a passage from one of the gospels on Saturday and Wednesday, and a passage from elsewhere in the New Testament on other weekdays.

-The Revised Common Lectionary and the Daily Readings were developed by the Consultation on Common Texts, an ecumenical consultation of liturgical scholars and denominations representatives from the United States and Canada which produced the lectionary and liturgical texts for common use by Christian churches worldwide.
+The Revised Common Lectionary and the Daily Readings were developed by the Consultation on Common Texts, an ecumenical consultation of liturgical scholars and denominations representatives from the United States and Canada.
 You can read about its history and work here.